mtmanning93/craft-front/README.md

 -   [react-bootstrap](https://react-bootstrap-v4.netlify.app/): Bootstrap was
     chosen due to its familiarity, speeding up development and making responsive design easier.
-Its library and documentation is extensive.
+Its library and documentation are extensive.

 -   [react-router](https://reactrouter.com/en/main): React router handles
     navigation in React applications, allowing for a dynamic and seamless user